 In 2008 she releases her first solo album USSR VS Paradise (in six movements) for the Italian netlabel VUOTO.
-One year after, she releases Fricadelique!
+One year after, she records Fricadelique!
 How to be a flower-power nihilist distributed by the Russian netlabel Clinical Archives.

 In 2012 she dive into the land of electro-clash and punk sounds with 7 Tone-Floats for a Selfdestruction released by electronicgirls.

-Passionate connoisseur of electronic music history, in 2012 she publishes her first book on women in electronic sounds: Le Pioniere della Musica Elettronica (Auditorium Edizioni, Milano).
-Together with Ilaria Pasqualetto, Giacomo Trevisan and Chironomia she makes the theatre show Annusavamo fiori di fibra ottica tracing a short history of women who pioneerd in the field of electronics.
+Passionate connoisseur electronic music, in 2012 she publishes her first book on women in electronic sounds: Le Pioniere della Musica Elettronica (Auditorium Edizioni, Milano).
+Together with Ilaria Pasqualetto, Giacomo Trevisan and Chironomia she makes the theatre show Annusavamo fiori di fibra ottica tracing a short history of women who pioneered in the field of electronics.
 In the same year, she starts to write articles on electronic music for InSound newspaper.

 She constantly deepens her knowledge following seminars lead by artists such as Theo Teardo (Fondazione Cini, Venice 2014), Pauline Oliveros (Conservatorio Benedetto Marcello, Venice 2015), Markus Stockhausen (Forte Marghera, Venice 2016), Jasna Velickovic (Forte Marghera, Venice 2017).